carpentries/instructor-training/_episodes/20-carpentries.md

 In February 2017, Software and Data Carpentry began to discuss merging the two organizations.
 As of August 2017, this merger is underway and planned to take effect in early 2018.
-Software and Data Carpentry will join under an umbrella organization ("The Carpentries"), with a shared governance, community structure, and policies.
+Software and Data Carpentry formed an umbrella organization ("The Carpentries"), with a shared governance, community structure, and policies on January, 2018.
 Each organization will maintain their own curricular materials.

 ## The Carpentry Community